Kazuka10/ware-apk/README.md

 # ware-apk
-this is freelancer repo to serve codes to review
+this is m,aster repo to serve codes to review